hello-world-initiative/hello-world-initiative/README.md

 ## Contributing

-To contribute to the project, we ask that you create a new branch with a descriptive name to make your pull request.
+To contribute to the project, we ask that you create a new branch on your fork with a descriptive name to make your pull request.
 For example, if you're fixing a bug related to a React component called "Nav," your branch name might be `fix-nav-bug`.
-Pull requests can be made against the master branch, unless otherwise specified.
+Pull requests can be made against the master branch of this project, unless otherwise specified.

 In your pull request, please provide a description of what your new changes will do.
 This means what features have been added (if any), what bugs were fixed, what functionality was added, and any potential issues that you anticipate coming up if you can think of any.
 If you're creating a pull request to address an open issue, please reference the issue by linking it in the description of your PR.